-Negotiating Price & Terms When Selling A Business or Merging / Acquiring One
+Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 negotiating the sale of a business

-Business owners often underestimate what's involved in the negotiating of these deals.
+Business owners often underestimate what's involved in negotiating price (or, more specifically, 'deal terms').
 Many think it's just about finding a price that works for both parties.
 Or worse - they think the negotiator is going in there to get them the "highest possible price".

-However, price is but a very small part of the equation!
-A typical negotiation for a £2 million sale could be spread over several days and involve agreeing not one figure but dozens of them
+Price is but a very small part of the equation!
+A typical negotiation for even a 'small' £2 million sale could be spread over several days and involve agreeing not one figure but dozens of them

-These range from the amount of working capital and cash and debtors and stock and other assets to be left in the business on the day of transfer ... to what interest rate buyers will be paying on the deferred payments ... to the extent of VAT, corporation tax etc., that should be paid by the seller to the buyer to cover HMRC liabilities up to the date the business actually changes hands.
+In addition to 'negotiating price', there's also agreement to be reached on the amount of working capital and cash and debtors and stock and other assets to be left in the business on the day of transfer.
+Then there's the interest rate buyers will be paying on the deferred payments.
+There's the extent of VAT, corporation tax etc., that should be paid by the seller to the buyer to cover HMRC liabilities up to the date of sale.

 The headline price itself is meaningless when not accompanied by the rest of the deal's terms.
 Sometimes there are 50 - 100 such numbers to be negotiated!
 And they are often inter-related i.e., a lower figure in one place opens the opportunity to negotiate a higher figure elsewhere.